quarkusio/quarkus/CONTRIBUTING.md

 All submissions, including submissions by project members, need to be reviewed before being merged.

+### Coding Guidelines

+ * We decided to disallow `@author` tags in the Javadoc: they are hard to maintain, especially in a very active project, and we use the Git history to track authorship.
+GitHub also has [this nice page with your contributions](https://github.com/quarkusio/quarkus/graphs/contributors).
+For each major Quarkus release, we also publish the list of contributors in the announcement post.
+ * Commits should be atomic and semantic.
+Please properly squash your pull requests before submitting them.
+Fixup commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits.
+ We use merge commits so the GitHub Merge button cannot do that for us.
+If you don't know how to do that, just ask in your pull request, we will be happy to help!

 ### Continuous Integration

 Because we are all humans, and to ensure Quarkus is stable for everyone, all changes must go through Quarkus continuous integration.
 Quarkus CI is based on GitHub Actions, which means that everyone has the ability to automatically execute CI in their forks as part of the process of making changes.
 We ask that all non-trivial changes go through this process, so that the contributor gets immediate feedback, while at the same time keeping our CI fast and healthy for everyone.